Loxed/porypal/readme.md

   - Multi-palette preview interface for comparison and cherry-picking.
   - Prioritizes conversions that maintain the highest number of distinct colors (up to 16)
   - Configurable tileset transformation pipeline via YAML
+  - Interactive tileset editor for precise tile arrangement and manipulation
+  - Automation tools for batch processing and preset application
+  - Zoom and pan controls for detailed tile inspection
+  - Save and load layout presets for consistent tile arrangements

 ![Porypal UI](docs/img/ui.png)